We agree about the issues. How do we obtain a court order?

 If you have already started your court case, you can make an agreement or apply for a consent order at any stage.

-For more information, see the Legal Services Society website Family Law in British Columbia.
+For more information, see Legal Aid BC's Family Law in BC website.

-The site includes the guides How to do your own undefended (uncontested) divorce, if you and your spouse agree about the divorce, and How to get a final family order, if you and your spouse want to apply for a consent order.
+The site includes the guides Do your own uncontested divorce if you and your spouse agree about the divorce, and How to get a final family order, if you and your spouse want to apply for a consent order.